PM asks federal, provincial govts to work together to strengthen agriculture

 He was speaking at the inauguration of Seed Potato Production and Aeroponics Complex established with the assistance of South Korea for indigenising seed potato production using advanced technology.

-He said timely availability of good quality seed, fertilizers and medicines will bring revolution in the field of agriculture and result in increase in exports.
+He said timely availability of good quality seed, fertilizers and medicines will bring revolution in the field of agriculture, resulting in increased exports.

 He thanked Korea for helping Pakistan in setting up the complex for production of potato seed.